The Cosmos Reconsidered

 Time seems but a straw that Einstein grasped.
 Because it does not exist.

-Time as imagined is simply a close analogy to what is truly happening.
-That which is scientific fact.
+Time as imagined is a very close analogy to what is truly happening.
+That which *is* scientific fact.
 Unfortunately the math that is claimed to validate time actually produces nothing more than hallucinations.
 Bizarre, extreme, and even mystical claims.
 The math is skewed by using the analogy of time instead of reality.

-So we hope to convince you that time does not exist.., because it does not exist and you should know that..!
+So I hope to convince you that time does not exist.., because it does not exist and you should know that..!

 And voila, when that was done everything came together like a hand in a glove.
 No paradoxes, no loose ends, no unexplained phenomenon.
 It all becomes totally clear, once one dumps the concept of time and replaces it with what is truly going on.

-So, not understanding the above, the existence of time has been discussed and debated for thousands of years.
-Then Einstein came along.., over one hundred years ago and decided it was real, and tangible, and he put it in the cosmos...
+So, people not understanding the above, the existence of time has been discussed and debated for thousands of years.
+And then Einstein came along over one hundred years ago and decided it was real, and tangible, and he put it in the cosmos...
 And we’ve been living with the fall out for over 100 years. :/

 Not to take anything away from him, because he was of course a genius and he did more with what was known at the time than anyone else could have.
 But adding ‘time’ to the cosmos was a *big* mistake.
 Time is an analogy, plain and simple.
 It is a very close analogy...
 Close enough that everyone bought it and is staying with it, and making everything they learn fit that concept.
 But the truth is that time is completely faith based.
 You can't see it, touch it, or smell it.., nothing.
 It is not there.
 It simply appears to be there.